 In today's loan market, which has been changeable and volatile, buyers are strongly recommended to obtain their loan information and pre-approval when they first begin thinking about their home search.
 Although the types of loans listed below may be available, the circumstances vary according to the buyer's income history, credit score (FICO score), and employment or other income status.
 Once pre-approval is obtained, a buyer should continue to check

-The most common types of loan in the Southern California market and in this area are either a conventional loan (conforming or jumbo loan amounts), or an FHA loan.
+The most common types of loan in the Southern California market and in this area are either a conventional loan (conforming or jumbo loan amounts), or an FHA or VA loan.

 FHA loans have been in existence since the 1930's, are insured by the Federal Housing Administration, and are ideal for first-time buyers because of only requiring 3.5% down payment, as well as other advantages.
-Some benefits to FHA loans include: a better loan modification program; ability to easily and often less expensively refinance; low rates; and acceptance of borrowers with credit scores as low as 580 in 2017.
+Some benefits to FHA loans include: a better loan modification program; ability to easily and often less expensively refinance; low rates; and acceptance of borrowers with lower credit scores.
 FHA loans are targeted to low- and moderate-income borrowers, but there are no income restrictions.
-In Los Angeles County the 2017 maximum amount that a mortgage applicant can borrower is $636,150 for a single unit property.
-FHA has higher loan limits for duplexes, triplexes, and four-plexes, from $814,500, $984,525 and $1,223,475 for 2017 for Orange and Los Angeles Counties.
+In Los Angeles County the 2017 maximum amount that a mortgage applicant can borrow is $726,525 for a single unit property.
+FHA has higher loan limits for duplexes, triplexes, and four-plexes.

 Additionally, FHA borrowers must pay an up-front insurance premium, added to your loan balance, which goes into FHA’s fund for repaying lenders if borrowers default.
 This is in addition to other usual closing costs.